AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 ## Usage

-#### Prerequisites
+#### Prerequisite

-Before using MSAL, register your application in [Azure AD v2.0 portal](https://apps.dev.microsoft.com/) to get your client_id.
+Before using MSAL, register your application in [Azure AD v2.0 portal](https://apps.dev.microsoft.com/) to get your clientID.
 As part of the registration, you will also need to add the Web platform, check the "Implicit Flow" checkbox, and add the redirectURI to your application.

 #### 1. Include a reference to the MSAL module in your app module.
 ```js